One World Under Doom

 One World Under Doom is a 2025 comic book event, focused on the villain Doctor Doom who brings about a new world order after gaining the title of the Sorcerer Supreme.
 It is written by Ryan North, with art by R.B.
 Silva.

 Publication history

 Marvel advertises the comic book event as one of its biggest changes to its status quo since 2008's Dark Reign.
 Editor Tom Brevoort said that "One World Under Doom is the umbrella, impacting not just The Rise of Emperor Doom, but the entire Marvel Universe.
 To the Avengers, Spider-Man and more...
 Doom is going to impact every corner of the universe for 2025."

-The main story is followed by tie-in comics such as Doom Academy by MacKenzie Cadenhead and Pasqual Ferry.
-Other series tying in to the event include Superior Avengers, The Amazing Spider-Man, Doctor Strange of Asgard, Red Hulk, Iron Man, Fantastic Four, and Storm.
+The main story is followed by tie-in comics such as Doom Academy by MacKenzie Cadenhead and Pasqual Ferry, among other series.

 Plot

-Lead-up

-At the end of the Blood Hunt storyline, Doctor Doom took the title of Sorcerer Supreme from Doctor Strange.
-Afterwards, he secluded himself in Latveria for half a year, surrounding it with a magic barrier and intending to bring peace to the world.

-At some point during the period of his seclusion, in his astral form, Doom visits the Avengers in the Impossible City and summons them to meet with him in the Registan Desert.
-There he castigates the Avengers as cowards for doing nothing to solve the world's woes despite possessing their abilities.

-In the "8 Deaths of Spider-Man" story arc, Doom learns that his position as Sorcerer Supreme requires him to battle the Scions of Cyttorak.
-However, he refuses to do so and gives the task to Spider-Man, equipping him with arcane armor and the Reeds of Raggador, which will resurrect him eight times should he die.

-Additionally, Doom kills several magical beings who forged a weapon to use against him and claims it for himself.
-Mister Fantastic and Invisible Woman arrive to confront Doom, but he teleports them away.
-Doom then begins his plans for his new world order.